SHAMBA-LUV/dataluv/README.md

 ![Thirdweb](https://img.shields.io/badge/Powered%20by-Thirdweb-purple)

 ## 🎯 Overview
+0x583F6D336E777c461FbfbeE3349D7D2dA9dc5e51

-SHAMBA LUV is a community token that automatically distributes **1 TRILLION tokens** to new users when they connect their wallet.
+<a href="https://luv.pythai.net">SHAMBA LUV</a> is a community token that automatically distributes **1 TRILLION tokens** to new users when they connect their wallet.
 Built with Thirdweb SDK v5, it features:

 - 🎁 **Automatic Airdrops** - 1 trillion tokens instantly on wallet connection
 - 💎 **Reflection Rewards** - 3% of every transaction distributed to holders